-We hope that the techniques developed of this paper will help in the future to prove similar results on the quantizability problem for higher dimensional TQFs.
-In this case, the linear discrete dynamical systems exchange vectors from different vector spaces, so a tight relation with quiver varieties may be expected.

-As application of these results, we shall focus on representation varieties, an important instance of moduli space that arises in non-abelian Hodge theory.
+As an application of these results, we shall focus on representation varieties.
 This is the space parametrizing, for a closed manifold $W$, the collection of representations of the fundamental group of $W$ into a fixed complex algebraic group $G$

-By choosing a presentation of $\pi_1(W)$, the set $\Rep{G}(W)$ can be naturally endowed with the structure of an algebraic variety, called the $G$-representation varieties.
-In the case $G = \GL{n}(\CC), \SL{n}(\CC)$, these spaces play a crucial role in the non-abelian Hodge correspondence since their GIT quotients under the adjoint action (the so-called character varieties) turn out to be homeomorphic to moduli spaces of Higgs bundles \cite{Corlette:1988} and of flat connections \cite{SimpsonI,SimpsonII}.
+By choosing a presentation of $\pi_1(W)$, the set $\Rep{G}(W)$ can be naturally endowed with the structure of an algebraic variety, called the $G$-representation variety.
+In the case $G = \GL{n}(\CC), \SL{n}(\CC)$ and $W$ a closed orientable surface, these spaces play a crucial role in the non-abelian Hodge correspondence since their GIT quotients under the adjoint action (the so-called character varieties) turn out to be homeomorphic to moduli spaces of Higgs bundles \cite{Corlette:1988} and of flat connections \cite{SimpsonI,SimpsonII}.